Skip to main content Skip to footer site map

 Why?
 If you’re living in a state that is in debt to the federal government — specifically, around failure to repay in full its Title XII unemployment compensation loan — your cost of doing business most likely is going up.

 This results from the state having an outstanding loan balance to the federal government on its Title XII advance as of Jan.
-1 for two consecutive years — and fails to repay the full amount by Nov.
+1 for two consecutive years — and has failed to repay the full amount by Nov.
 10 of the second year.

 Why Do States Borrow from the Federal Government?